Information about Malacañang of the North

 Malacañang of the North

-One of the 29 summer residences of the Marcoses, it was sequestered by the Philippine Government when they were removed from dictatorial power in 1986 by the People Power Revolution.
+One of the 29 summer residences of the Marcoses, it was sequestered by the Philippine Government when the People's Power Revolution removed them from dictatorial power in 1986.

-Twenty years since management was given back to the care of Ilocos Norte.
-Ferdinand’s daughter, then-governor Imee Marcos had the complex refurbished to become a major historic attraction.
-The University of Santo Tomas’ Center for Conservation of Cultural Property and Environment in the Tropics put together exhibits in every room, each one curated with themes reflecting the president’s landmark public programs.
+Twenty years since management was given back to the care of Ilocos Norte, Ferdinand's daughter, then-governor Imee Marcos, had the complex refurbished to become a major historical attraction.
+The University of Santo Tomas' Center for Conservation of Cultural Property and Environment in the Tropics put together exhibits in every room, each one curated with themes reflecting the president's landmark public programs.

 How to get there